INTRODUCTION

 The age of majority is the cessation of parental authority, but the age of majority is more than just the cessation of parental authority.

-Within the structure of Kant's critique, the age of majority is also an authorization, where the citizen becomes a possessor of the constituent power.
+Within the structure of Kant's philosophy, the age of majority is also an authorization, where the citizen becomes a possessor of the constituent power.

 The age of majority is a matter of national sovereignty.